SOS Platform, SOS eBooks or SOS Datasets

 SOS Platform: The Perfect Synthesis Solution for Your Institution

-With the SOS Platform you can save time and effort by reducing, or even avoiding, extensive literature research.
+With the SOS Platform you can save time and effort by reducing the need for extensive extensive literature research.
 On the SOS Platform, you can quickly find the answers you are looking for.
 You can benefit from the comprehensive search functionality and the chemist-friendly user interface.
-You can be sure that, as the content is regularly updated, newly established methods and techniques are also covered.
+As the content is regularly updated, newly established methods and techniques are also covered.

 As well as text searching, using the built-in drawing tool, the structure/reaction search mode helps you to find potential routes to your target molecule or find out how a molecule might react further.
 Alternatively, you can browse through the whole platform to discover alternative options, and related reactions – perhaps giving you inspiration to try something you never would have thought of?